ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 Null: an explicitly-assigned non-value.
   - Javascript will never set anything to `null` by itself. `null` only appears when you tell it to.
-  - The only thing that's inherently `null` in Javascript is `null` itself!
+  - If I'm not mistaken, the only thing that's inherently `null` in Javascript is `null` itself!
   - Can you imagine a situation where that would be useful?
     - Placeholder for a variable that you know will be replaced with an actual value later on.